JEstabrook/MISO-Utilities/README.md

 #Usage
 ##Basic Usage

-After the python packages have been downloaded and MISO has been locally installed, we can envoke the run MISO command by simply typing:
+After the python packages have been downloaded and MISO has been locally installed, we can evoke the run MISO command by simply typing:

 ```bash
 1) Use MISO to quantitate psi values: